The electricity price in focus

 Average costs

 The tariff for general ancillary services is largely determined by price trends on the international power markets.
 The reason for this is as follows: the largest share of the costs is attributable to the procurement of control reserves, which Swissgrid uses to ensure the secure and stable operation of the grid.
 Swissgrid procures this power on control power markets, as it is not allowed to own power plants.
 In order to increase liquidity and competition in the market, Swissgrid has introduced market-based procurement mechanisms and continuously expanded its product range.
-However, these measures were unable to prevent the costs of control reserves from increasing significantly in the current price environment, which is characterised by sharply rising prices.

 The same development can be seen in relation to the tariff for individual ancillary services – the tariff for active power loss.
-Swissgrid must also procure the electrical energy to compensate active power losses, which occur during the transport of electricity, for example, on the power market.
+Swissgrid must also procure the electrical energy to compensate for active power losses, which occur during the transport of electricity, for example, on the power market.
 Swissgrid has developed a procurement strategy to counteract the volatility of electricity prices.
 For example, services are procured in individual tranches and sometimes far in advance.

 Swissgrid is firmly committed to keeping the financial burden on electricity consumers as low as possible.
-More information on tariff developments in our interview with Andreas Schreiber.

 Who monitors the tariffs?

-In 2008, the Electricity Supply Act (StromVG) came into force, creating the conditions for the development of a competitive electricity market in Switzerland.
+In 2008, the Electricity Supply Act (ESA) came into force, creating the conditions for the development of a competitive electricity market in Switzerland.
 One requirement was the ‘demerger’: the separation of generation, transmission, distribution and the end-user business.
-This act and the associated Electricity Supply Ordinance (StromVV) thus also created the legal basis for Swissgrid, which is responsible for the transmission of electricity and therefore the extra-high-voltage grid.
+This act and the associated Electricity Supply Ordinance (ESO) thus also created the legal basis for Swissgrid, which is responsible for the transmission of electricity and therefore the extra-high-voltage grid.
 The transmission system is a natural monopoly.
 This prevents the infrastructure from having to be built several times by competing companies.

 More information on Swissgrid’s regulatory business model.